JustinTecson/CISCO-TEAM-12/README.md

 ### Installing

-* Download and run the main .pkt file with Packet Tracer
+* Download, unzip, and run the main .pkt file with Packet Tracer

 ## Authors